Witiko/doctoral-thesis/main.md

 model of @rudolph2016exponential to train joint token embeddings of text and math.
 They showed that they their embeddings were more accurate than the token embeddings of other general shallow log-bilinear language models on a language modeling task.
-However, their token embeddings have never been evaluated on math information retrieval.
+However, they did not evaluate their token embeddings on math information retrieval.

 In 2017, @bojanowski2017enriching developed the fastText subword shallow log-bilinear language model and showed that it was more accurate than general shallow log-bilinear language models on word analogy tasks.
 However,
-@krstowski2018equation have not used a subword language model to train their token embeddings and they did not compare their token embeddings to subword language models.
+@krstowski2018equation did not use a subword language model to train their token embeddings and they did not compare their token embeddings to subword language models.

 In 2019, @reimers2019sentencebert developed the Sentence BERT deep neural network language model and achieved state-of-the-art accuracy with its sentence embeddings on semantic text similarity tasks.
-However, they have not evaluated their sentence embeddings on information retrieval, because the Sentence BERT uses dense attention and therefore can only embed short sentences, not the full-length documents that are commonly used in information retrieval tasks.
+However, they did not evaluate their sentence embeddings on information retrieval, because the Sentence BERT uses dense attention and therefore can only embed short sentences, not the full-length documents that are commonly used in information retrieval tasks.